pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png"></a>

-We'll come back to this process when we talk about deployment, a little later on.

 Before deploying a machine, MAAS must allocate it (status 'Allocated').
 Allocating a machine reserves the machine for the exclusive use of the allocation process.
 The machine is no longer available to any other process, including another MAAS instance, or a process such as Juju.

 The agent that triggers deployment may vary.
 For instance, if the machines are destined to run complex, inter-related services that scale up or down frequently, like a "cloud" resource, then [Juju](https://jaas.ai/)`↗` is the recommended deployment agent.
 Juju will also install and configure services on the deployed machines.
 If you want to use MAAS to install a base operating system and work on the machines manually, then you can deploy a machine directly with MAAS.